engraving-challenges/main/2-editing-workflow.md

 --------------------------

 Please prepare your score in the order described below.
-Make at least one snapshot (containing engraving file **and** a pdf) for each of these stages.
+Make at least one snapshot (containing the engraving file(s) *and* a pdf) for each of these stages.
 Look in the challenge description for more specific information.

 #### Task Analysis and Initial Empty File